r1c64rd/TweetCity/README.md

 This allows me to keep the keys out of source control, but still build the app without any hassle.

-There are fields for the Twitter keys, as well as some third party services that EAGLE utilizes.
+There are fields for the Twitter keys, as well as some third party services that TweetCity utilizes.
 You do not have to generate keys for the third party services.
 Those services just will not work.

 ##### Providing a Signing Configuration